 Delta Airlines delivers safe and cozy travel for everyone – especially for children traveling alone under the UMNR service.
 Moreover, Delta Airlines charges an unaccompanied minor service fee for children aged 5 to 14 years, and if a parent wishes to get this service for their 15-17-year-old in the minor program, then they could also have to pay the unaccompanied minor fees.
 Delta Airlines unaccompanied minor fee is 150 USD/CAD/EUR each way.

-What Is Delta Airlines UMNR Boarding Rules?
+What Is Delta Airlines Minor Boarding Rules?

 1. During check-in, the child will receive a wristband to wear during the flight, along with a package containing boarding documents and identification that the child must carry.